-This high efficient gas fired single stage condensing furnace is an upflow, downflow, horizontal left and right warm air furnace suitable for residential and light commercial heating applications with inputs from 45,000 to 120,000 Btu/hr.
+This high efficient gas fired two stage condensing furnace is an upflow warm air furnace suitable for residential and light commercial heating applications with inputs from 60,000 to 120,000 Btu/hr.

 This high efficient furnace series is CSA certified as a Category IV indirect or direct vent central forced air furnace.
 When installed as a direct vent furnace, all combustion air is supplied to the furnace burners through the air intake system.
 (See Section 7, "Ventilation and Combustion Piping.")